25 Low-Shedding Dog Breeds (With Pictures)

 Lifespan | 12–15 years |

 The Border Terrier is an upbeat, agile working Terrier.
 They require minimal grooming maintenance and don’t shed much.
 However, since the Border Terrier has a double coat, they shed more excessively about twice per year.
-Brushing your Border Terrier more often during this time will help to minimize the number of allergens floating freely throughout the house.
+Brushing them more often during this time will minimize the number of allergens floating freely throughout the house.

 8. Bolognese